cloudfoundry/bosh-openstack-cpi-release/src/bosh_openstack_cpi/docs/bosh_cpi.md

 Implementation of `delete_vm(server_id)`.
 This method deletes the VM created in Nova Compute.

 1. Get the `server` of the VM to be deleted
-If `server` object returned is not null
 2. If Neutron exists, get network port ids for server.
 3. Call `server.destroy`.
 This will send `delete_server` request to Nova Compute.
 4. If Neutron exists, delete network ports
+5. If VM was tagged with LBaaS pools, remove VM membership from load balancer pools
-5. Delete the settings from Registry by calling `delete_settings` method.
+6. Delete the settings from Registry by calling `delete_settings` method.

 Figure below shows the flow control for `delete_vm` method